xrkhill/why-git/why.md

 * Helps you track down bugs by finding commit where a bug was introduced

+## Ammend

+* Forgot to add a file to your last commit?
+Don't worry... ammend your commit!

 ## Speed

 * most operations are local, so no need to wait for the network